 HubSpot offers a free for life plan for beginners.
 This plan provides me with next levels tools that allow you to handle business affairs more efficiently.
 The paid versions are kinda pricey but well worth it if you use it to your advantage.

-When you consider yourself a business, you have to account for things and Quickbooks is my preferred choice.
+When running a business, it’s best practice to account for things and Quickbooks is my preferred choice.
 I started using the desktop version after starting my company in 2005.
-It was manual for the most part.
+Most of it was manual.
 I had to input everything because an accountant was out of my league.

-The first release of Quickbooks was actually called Quicken in 1983 by Intuit.
+The first release of Quickbooks was called Quicken in 1983 by Intuit.
 It complicated how Quickbooks came to be.
 (I bet by now you’re thinking, “this guy is old and out of date.”)
-The truth is, I’m a loyal person when it comes to service and also a fan of companies who listen to their customers.
+I’m a loyal person to great service and also a fan of companies who listen to their customers.
 Intuit is one of those companies.